daibor/Material-Theme-Color-Exporter-for-Apple-Platforms/README.md

 The tool allows you to export the color scheme generated from the [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/) into a format suitable for Xcode, so you can quickly apply the generated theme to your app.

+The tool is web-based and requires no installation.
+Simply visit [Material Theme Color Exporter for Apple Platforms](https://material-theme-color-exporter-for-apple-platforms.vercel.app) through your web browser and use it to process your Material Theme JSON files.

 ## Features

 - Converts Material Theme JSON files into Xcode asset catalogs.